 Typical Pay: The average annual pay of an interior designer is $41,779.
 If you are self-employed, you will be paid on a per-job basis.
 Your pay may be higher or lower than the average based on your training and experience.

 Requirements: Some states have stricter requirements for interior designers than others, so it is best to first check with your state.
 Most designers have at least a Bachelor’s degree and are licensed in their state.
-You may also be required to take a state-approved National Council for Interior Design Qualification exam in order to call yourself an interior designer.
+You may also be required to take a state-approved National Council for Interior Design Qualification exam to call yourself an interior designer.

 7. Makeup Artist